edmundcheng221/Edmund/README.md

 Hello, my name is Edmund Cheng.
-I am currently a 4th year undergraduate student at New York University's Tandon School of Engineering. <br/>
+This resume is deprecated and no longer maintained.
+Please navigate [here]('https://edmundcheng.netlify.app') if you are interested.